wp-plugins/add-featured-image-column-to-the-posts-screen/readme.txt

 == Installation ==

-1.Upload the  plugin from the `/wp-content/plugins/` directory.
+1. Upload the  plugin from the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress 3.Then  go to the Add New/Edit Post page and set the feature image by Featured Image box at bottom right side of Post page.
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Then  go to the Add New/Edit Post page and set the feature image by Featured Image box at bottom right side of Post page.
-4.After set the feature image go to the manage Posts page of wp-admin.
+4. After set the feature image go to the manage Posts page of wp-admin.
-5.And you can see a new column named "Featured Image" and the feature image of the particular post.
+5. And you can see a new column named "Featured Image" and the feature image of the particular post.

  == Frequently Asked Questions ==